Diplomatic missions

 Security level:

-The State of Israel maintains strict security measures concerning the safety of its residents.
-Low level of crime.
-The most common crimes are related to car thefts in certain areas of the country.
+The Israeli state maintains strict security measures in relation to its residents.
+Low crime rate.
+The most frequently committed crimes are related to car thefts in certain areas of the country.

-The Embassy advises the Bulgarian citizens to avoid travelling to the areas near the borders with the Gaza Strip, Syria and Lebanon.
-There is a potential danger of sporadic shelling of these areas.
+In the current situation, the Embassy recommends Bulgarian citizens not to travel to the areas located near the borders with the Gaza Strip, Syria and Lebanon, due to the danger of sporadic rocket fire.
 It should be borne in mind that parts of the Golan Heights have been mined.
-Israel has peace treaties with two of its neighbours: Egypt and Jordan.

-In connection with sporadic incidents of violence and terrorism, the Embassy recommends to Bulgarian citizens to be particularly vigilant when travelling to the city of Jerusalem, especially in the Old City and the Temple Mount.
-Other high-risk tourist destinations in the country and in the West Bank territories should be avoided, as should travel by public transport and visits to public places where large crowds gather, due to the potential danger of conflicts and terrorist attacks.
+In connection with the possibility of incidents of violence and terrorism, Bulgarian citizens should be especially vigilant when traveling to the city of Sofia.
+Jerusalem, especially in the area of the Old City and the Temple Mount.
+At this stage, other risky destinations in the country and on the territories of the West Bank, as well as visits to public places where a large number of people gather, should also be avoided.

-Due to security, movement and cooperation conditions, assistance from consular officials in the West Bank territories may be very limited.
+Due to security measures, movement and assistance by consular officials in the West Bank territories may be restricted.

 Healthcare:

-Israel is among the most advanced countries in the field of medicine.
-Israel does not currently have vaccination requirements for visitors, but it is highly recommended that travellers to Israel have international medical insurance.
+Israel is among the most developed countries in the field of medicine.
+Persons traveling to Israel are not subject to mandatory vaccinations.
+It is highly recommended to take out international health insurance.

 Specifics of the local legislation:

-Israel is a parliamentary republic with division of powers into legislative, executive and judicial branches.
-Israel does not have a written constitution — only a set of roughly defined Basic Laws.
-The president has protocol functions, and the parliament (Knesset) is the legislative body of the state.
-Military service is mandatory for all citizens of Israel (men and women).
-Any Jew who wishes to live in the State of Israel is entitled to obtain Israeli citizenship as required by the Israeli Citizenship Act.
+Israel is a parliamentary republic with a separation of powers into legislative, executive and judicial.
+The state does not have a codified constitution, but basic laws.
+The President has protocol functions.
+The Parliament (Knesset) is the legislative body.
+Military service is compulsory for all Israeli citizens (men and women).
+Every person of Jewish origin has the right to obtain Israeli citizenship, in accordance with the requirements of the Israeli Citizenship Law.

 Customs requirements: